justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/10 - NGINX.md

 ## Testing
 1. Visit `http://[PIIPADDRESS]`
 ## Troubleshooting
 If you can't install NGINX, it's likely because you have something installed that is currently using port 80 on the Pi.
-Follow the below steps to change NGINX's port, however, doing so will render you unable to enable HTTPS on the website.
+Follow the below steps to change NGINX's port, however, doing so might render you unable to enable HTTPS on the website.
 1. Edit the default configuration so NGINX listens to a different port (default is 80) to avoid conflicts:
     ```
     sudo nano /etc/nginx/sites-enabled/default